Illegal immigration to China

 Illegal immigration to China is the process of migrating into China in violation of Chinese immigration laws.
-The Chinese government has instituted policies against illegal immigration, particularly from North Korean refugees and defectors, workers and refugees from Myanmar, Laos and Africans in Guangzhou.
+The Chinese government has instituted policies against illegal immigration, particularly from North Korean refugees and defectors, workers and refugees from Vietnam, the Philippines, Myanmar, Laos and Africans in Guangzhou.

 Policies

 The Chinese government actively discourages this type of behavior out of fears that it may cause instability in the region and encourage more illegal immigration.

 In 2003, campaigns against illegal immigration were conducted in Guangdong and other Chinese provinces, and around 2008, the police repeatedly conducted so-called "hurricane" campaigns against illegal immigration in Guangdong.

 Guangzhou

 Since 2004 at the latest, illegal immigration has increasingly come into the focus of the police authorities in Guangzhou, primarily targeted against immigrants from African countries, and later throughout the country.
 In Guangzhou, a regulation has been in force since 2004 under which citizens are requested to report cases suspected of illegal immigration to the police, which can be rewarded with CN¥100 for information that leads to successful expulsions.

 According to Reuters in 2009, there were as many as 100,000 Africans and Arabs in Guangzhou, mostly illegal overstayers.

-In 2012, the legal framework on exit-entry administration was amended and the new regulations featured extended power of the local police in immigration issues, higher sanctions against illegal stay and illegal employment as well as revised rules regarding deportation.
+In 2012, the legal framework on the exit-entry administration was amended and the new regulations featured extended power of the local police in immigration issues, higher sanctions against illegal stay and illegal employment as well as revised rules regarding deportation.

+In May 20, 2025, rumors went viral on Chinese social media of over 3000 police officers conducting a raid on Sanyuanli Subdistrict, which has a huge African community.
+On May 27, 2025, the Sanyuanli Subdistrict government dismissed these claims as "false and baseless rumors".